 Our Volunteer Transportation Program

-Thanks to our generous and caring volunteers, this program provides free transportation for seniors who live in Kane, Kendall or McHenry County, and who are 60 or better.
-Our clients depend on this service to get to their doctor or hospital for chemo treatments, dialysis or tests, to the pharmacy or grocery store, and based on availability to nutrition sites, to attend activities at senior centers, and much more.
-If you need transportation or would like to become a caring volunteer, please contact one of offices near you, which you can find by clicking here.
+We are here to help seniors, aged 60 or better, to access transportation services.
+This program's volunteers provide free transportation for seniors who live in Kane, Kendall or McHenry County.
+Many of our clients depend on our generous and caring volunteers to take them to their doctor; to the hospital for chemo treatments or dialysis; to a pharmacy or grocery store, to nutrition sites, to attend activities at senior centers, and much more.
+If you would like volunteer or if you need to request help from a volunteer, please contact one of the Volunteer Coordinators below.
+If you live in: